-The RAMSA Prize will resume promoting travel with a $4,000 grant awarded to office staff to fund a one-week-long research and travel fellowship exploring a location’s sense of place.
-Proposals can include either research or design projects within the United States and may focus on a wide range of topics, including but not limited to regional traditions, public health, civic engagement, or housing equity.
+The RAMSA Prize will resume promoting international travel with a $7,000 grant to fund a two-week-long research and travel fellowship exploring a location’s sense of place.
+Proposals can include either research or design projects and may focus on a wide range of topics, including but not limited to regional traditions, public health, civic engagement, or housing equity.
 Fellows will complete their travel in the spring following the announcement of the award, and develop either a presentation or an article for RAMSA Storyboard.

 The prize is administered by RAMSA Research.
 Email firstname.lastname@example.org with any questions.

 Avani Agarwal and Daniela Déu traveled to Portugal to study the architectural styles and urban settings of five neighborhoods in Lisbon.
 Their research included an analysis of the relationships between public and private spaces, street hierarchy, massing techniques, fenestration details, and materiality.

 Migration to the Magic City: Early Modernisms in an Ever-Expanding Miami

 Alp Demiroglu and MG Lewis traveled to Miami Beach to study art deco architecture.
 They documented architectural landmarks through photography and on-site sketching, and met with local historians and viewed archival collections to better understand historical influences.

 Renaissance: Architecture and Placemaking in Central Harlem

 Amanda Iglesias and Christopher Tritt studied Harlem landmarks to better understand the challenges and triumphs of Black placemaking in the United States.
 Their research included a week-long series of walks through Harlem focusing on three interconnected themes for the buildings: religion, culture, and people.

 Argentina Between the Wars: Housing as Style, Not Typology